Repave approximately 5.4 miles of OR Highway 39 between the north city limits of Merrill, Oregon to the California State Li

 How ODOT plans to solve this problem

 The 5.4 mile section of OR 39 between Merrill and the California State Line will be repaved.
 Once paved, durable striping and centerline rumble strips will be installed on the highway segments outside of Merrill.
-Guardrails and signs in the area will be upgraded as needed.
+Crosswalks in Merrill will be restriped using continental markings.